 Contributions to research

-Jigisha has been involved in research activities at the Centre for Mobile Innovation (CMI) since 2021.
-She is a Principal Investigator for a project in which Sheridan’s Centre for Mobile Innovation (CMI) collaboratively works with RBC to create a recommender system and a smartphone app that will provide relevant real-time content based on real-time assessments from the recommender system.
+Jigisha has been involved in research activities at the Centre for Applied AI (formerly known as the Centre for Mobile Innovation) since 2021.
+She is a Principal Investigator for a project in which Sheridan’s Centre for Applied AI collaboratively works with RBC to create a recommender system and a smartphone app that will provide relevant real-time content based on real-time assessments from the recommender system.
 The project focuses on data preprocessing, using AI, creating multiple Machine Learning models, and comparing the models for optimum results and accurate predictions.